Sage-Bionetworks-Challenges/brats-dream-challenge-infra/README.md

         validate.py -e FileEntity

-where `/path/to/goldstandard` and `/path/to/predictions` are the absolute paths to the ground truth and prediction tarballs/zipped archives, respectively.
+where `/path/to/goldstandard` and `/path/to/predictions` are the absolute paths to the ground truth and prediction tarballs/zipped archives.

 #### Scoring